harleydutton/Tabula-Rasa/README.md

 ## To-Do
 - merge the stealth and lying sections. should become "deception and perception"
-- add a thing to checks about voting for difficulty
 - setting
   - add an example image/table for the store
   - add an example image for a whole setting doc